 We get an introduction to dog sledding; attaches the dogs to the sleds and behind us, the world disappears.
 It is as if nothing else exists.
 The sound of the sledges, the ringing from 28 dog collars and the deafening silence are all that remain.
 Running a dog team is magical.
 It tickles the soul.
 The dogs’ paws hit the snow so quietly with all their power.
 It is not heard.
 It’s like we’re flying.

 First stop is an ice cave.
 We climb into a small opening in the glacier.
-Down there, the ice glows in blue in the light from the headlamp.
+Down there, the ice glows blue in the light from the headlamp.
 A pure blue color.
-Some people have this color in their eyes.
-Otherwise, it is rare, this ten-thousand-old color from the ice.
+Some people have this color of eyes.
+Otherwise, it is rarely this ten-thousand-year-old color from the ice.
 We reach the end of the cave.
-At the very bottom of the ice we stand, 30 metres below the ground.
-Should we turn off the headlights and see how dark it really is here?
+Deep under the ice we stand, 30 meters below the ground.
+Shall we turn off the headlamps and see how dark it really is in here?
 Marcel asks.
 We do.
 Then we stand there with our eyes open and see nothing.
-We are just present and take it all in.
-It is as if the old ice is sharing all its wisdom with us there in the dark.
-We turn on the headlights again and climb up and out to the daylight and the young snow.
+We are just taking it all in.
+It’s as if the old ice is sharing all its wisdom with us there in the dark.
+We switch the headlamps back on and climb up and out into the daylight and the young snow.
 The dogs welcome us back.

 After lunch we are back on the sledges and the next stop is the Foxdalcabin where we will sleep the first night.
 We have no idea what awaits us.
 Here is no electricity, no water.
 One room and kitchen has never been a more accurate description.
 A bunk bed, some benches and a wood stove.
 The euphoria grabs us again.
 This, this is all we need.
 So simple that the feeling of happiness is felt in every cell.